The Chamber (game show): Production

 The series was developed by Mike Darnell, then head of alternative programming at Fox, in conjunction with Dick Clark Productions.
 Darnell claimed he was inspired by Fear Factor, which had debuted on NBC in 2001, and wanted The Chamber to emphasize the "visceral" effects the game had on the contestants, telling Bill Carter of The New York Times, "I want to hear if they are in pain or suffering".
 Preston Beckman, a fellow Fox executive, believed Darnell conceived and produced the show with the intent of leading viewers to wonder if "Fox might actually kill someone on television".

 The producers of the ABC game show The Chair, which also premiered in early 2002 and had previously been pitched to Darnell at Fox, sued over alleged similarities between the two programs, including contestants answering trivia questions in a high-stress environment with their vital signs monitored throughout.
 Fox countersued, claiming that the ABC program had sent producers to "spy on the set" of The Chamber.
 In a 2007 book, Carter reports that Darnell did in fact conceive the show as a response to The Chair, and that The Chamber was rushed into production in November 2001 after ABC beat out Fox for the rights to the other show.

 The Chamber began taping at Hollywood Center Studios in late December 2001.
 Sportscaster Matt Vasgersian was initially chosen to host, but objected to the show's content and quit, walking off set "in disgust" during a rehearsal.
 He was replaced by Rick Schwartz, a sports radio host in Los Angeles.
-During production, an incident occurred when the chamber malfunctioned and briefly left a contestant trapped inside the hot chamber, with crew members unable to either release them from the set or turn off the heating effects for "some moments," though they were freed without injury.
-Gail Berman, then the president of Fox, was on set at the time and greatly disturbed by the event.
+During production, a technical malfunction briefly left a contestant trapped inside the hot chamber, with crew members unable to release them from the set or turn off the heating effects for "some moments," though they were freed without injury.
+Gail Berman, then the president of Fox, was on set at the time and greatly disturbed by the incident.

 Being produced in parallel with The Chair, ABC and Fox competed to get their respective shows on the air first, with The Chamber ultimately premiering on Sunday, January 13, 2002, two days before The Chair.